Skip to Content

 All colors have two tones: cool and warm.

-Knowing a paint colors tone can help you tremendously when deciding on a paint color.
+Knowing a paint color tone can help you tremendously when deciding on a paint color.
 It helps you narrow down the list of paint colors that will work in the space you are painting.

 Don’t start painting until you have the right tools!